May 8, 2025

 To realize this mission, Stanford Medicine is committed to diversity and inclusion.
 “By creating a more inclusive Stanford Medicine community and working to eliminate health and educational inequalities everywhere, we act not only on the side of justice, we fulfill our vision of bringing hope and healing to all people around the world,” said Minor.

-The school allows students to determine the pace at which they want to complete their education and joint degrees or specific concentrations.
-To support this curriculum, they use a flipped classroom model: students consume lectures outside the classroom.
-This leaves classroom time for discussion, problem-solving, and other interactive learning.
+The school allows students to determine how they want to complete their education and joint degrees or specific concentrations.
+To support this curriculum, they use a flipped classroom model: Students consume lectures outside the classroom, leaving classroom time for discussion, problem-solving, and other interactive learning.

 A key feature of the curriculum is the required clinical clerkship, which can be completed in one year.
 Alternatively, you can mix classroom and hands-on experience to complete your clerkship in two years.
 There’s also a more competitive three-year option, which opens up more time for independent research or a dual degree.